X

 • Conducive to stamping operation

-All this is for the organization of the realization of mechanization and automation of production, and to improve labor productivity.
+All this is aimed at organising the realisation of mechanisation and automation in production, and to improve labour productivity.

 5. The planned metal stamping components should process current equipment, process equipment as feasible, and assist in die service life extension.